crystal-lang/crystal-book/docs/guides/concurrency.md

 At the moment of this writing, Crystal has concurrency support but not parallelism: several tasks can be executed, and a bit of time will be spent on each of these, but two code paths are never executed at the same exact time.

-A Crystal program executes in a single operating system thread, except the Garbage Collector (GC) which implements a concurrent mark-and-sweep (currently [Boehm GC](http://www.hboehm.info/gc/)).
+A Crystal program by default executes in a single operating system thread, except for the garbage collector (currently [Boehm GC](http://www.hboehm.info/gc/)).
+Parallelism is supported, but it is currently considered experimental.
+Check out [this Crystal Blog post about parallelism](https://crystal-lang.org/2019/09/06/parallelism-in-crystal.html) for more information.

 ### Fibers